BriefCandle/TILES-smart-contract/README.md

 ## 7. Front-end
 (coming soon)

-Please let me know if you want to contribute: twitter @BriefKandle
+Please let me know if you want to contribute: Discord: Brief_Kandle#6146